jinseikenai/glomeruli_detection/README.md

   tar -xvfz pas.train1.tar.gz
   ```

-  Even if there is no match exactly, if you find similar one in characteristics, please try it.
+  Even if there is no match exactly, if you find similar one in its characteristics, please try it.
   Or, you could try [Transfer Learning](#learning) on your data to detect glomeruli more correctly.

 ## <a name=sample_wsi>sample WSIs</a>